Diffuse Esophageal Spasm

 Esophageal scintigraphy and provocative tests with drugs (eg, edrophonium chloride 10 mg IV) have not proved helpful.

 Esophageal spasms are often difficult to treat, and controlled studies of treatment methods are lacking.
 Anticholinergics, tricyclic antidepressants, nitroglycerin, and long-acting nitrates have had limited success.
-Calcium channel blockers given orally (eg, verapamil 80 mg 3 times a day, nifedipine 10 mg 3 times a day) may be useful, as may injection of botulinum toxin type A into the lower esophageal sphincter.
+Calcium channel blockers given orally (eg, verapamil 80 mg 3 times a day, nifedipine 10 mg 3 times a day) may be useful.

-Medical management is usually sufficient, but surgical or peroral endoscopic myotomy along the full length of the esophagus has been tried in intractable cases.
+Medical management is usually sufficient, but surgical or peroral endoscopic myotomy along the full length of the esophagus has been tried in severe cases.

 Drugs Mentioned In This Article